If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

 Schedule automatic sharing reviews

-The truth is: there’s simply no easy way to manually review external access for each of your teams using Microsoft’s out-of-the-box solutions.
-You’re much better off leaving all that work to ShareGate Apricot.
+The truth is, there’s simply no easy way to manually review external access for each of your teams using Microsoft’s out-of-the-box solutions.
+You’re much better off leaving all that work to ShareGate.

-ShareGate Apricot automates the process of reviewing guest access in Microsoft Teams.
+ShareGate automates the process of reviewing guest access in Microsoft Teams.

-Once your external sharing policy is set, team owners you’ve entrusted will receive an automatic email asking them to review all of their team’s external sharing links.
-They have 14 days to respond, with a follow up email sent after the first week, so you don’t have to worry about chasing people down for answers.
+Once your external sharing policy is set, the team owners you’ve entrusted will receive an automatic email asking them to review all of their team’s external sharing links.
+They have 14 days to respond, with a follow-up email sent after the first week, so you don’t have to worry about chasing people down for answers.

 In just a few clicks, entrusted owners can delete links to sensitive files through our easy-to-use interface—no need to go to each of their SharePoint team sites to revoke access.